Active Lubrication of Transluminal Medical Instruments: Working Principle and Design of Active Lubrication Sheath

 Each friction control module generates ultrasonic transverse vibrations through a resonating ring structure equipped with four piezoelectric plates, as shown in Fig.\ref{fig:design}(b).
-When these plates are excited at the resonant frequency of the structure, the latter vibrates along its second flexural resonance mode.
+When these plates are excited at the resonant frequency of the structure, the latter vibrates along its second flexural resonance mode, as depicted in Fig.\ref{fig:design}(b).
 The resonance frequency is determined by the diameter of the ring and wall thickness.
-The resonating ring is supported by an inner support structure made from a self-lubricating material, featuring needle-like edges that hold the ring at the nodal lines of its vibration mode, where the vibration amplitude is near zero.
+The resonating ring is supported by a separable inner support structure made from a self-lubricating material, featuring needle-like edges that hold the ring at the nodal lines of its vibration mode, where the vibration amplitude is near zero.
 These needle-like supports give way to the nodal lines to rotate freely which minimizes the interference with the vibration.
 Additionally, the separable support facilitates the assembly of the piezoelectric plates, a crucial feature when miniaturizing the modules.

-The resonating rings were specifically engineered to achieve the required resonance mode at an ultrasonic frequency ($>20~kHz$), with vibration amplitudes exceeding ($>2\mu m$), both of which are key requirements for ultrasonic lubrication to be effective \cite{Biet,watanabe}.
-We developed prototypes in various sizes, ranging from $15~mm$ to $3~mm$, as shown in Fig.\ref{fig:design}(c), demonstrating the scalability of the design.
-To maintain an open lumen, wires are routed through embedded internal channels within the sheath similar to \cite{Abdelaziz2024}, as illustrated in Fig.\ref{fig:design}(b).
-During our characterization and evaluation, we used the $10~mm$ prototype.
-Finite element analysis of the $10~mm$ size ring predicted the resonance frequency to be $22.7~kHz$ with maximum amplitude in the range of $\approx 4~\mu m$ per $100~V$ as shown in Fig.\ref{fig:design}(d)(e).

-The vibrometry experiments revealed the resonant frequency of the ring structure prototype to be $22.9~kHz$ and the magnitude to be $\approx3.7~\mu m /100V $, showing close agreement with the simulated frequency response as shown in Fig.\ref{fig:design}(d).
-Moreover, modulating the voltage at the identified resonant frequency reveal the linear relationship between voltage and vibration amplitude, closely matching the simulated model as shown in Fig.\ref{fig:design}(e).
-The laser scanning vibrometry of the surface of the ring excited at the resonant frequency revealed that the mode shape is the second flexural mode as shown in Fig.\ref{fig:design}(f)(g).
-It further revealed that $\approx 84 \%$ of the surface of the resonating ring vibrate with sufficient amplitude to induce friction modulation.
+To maintain an unobstructed instrument lumen, we incorporated specific wire-routing channels into the side cap and sheath wall~\cite{Abdelaziz2024}, allowing the power wires to be routed through them.